-Each summer, the Nau Center sponsors at least six paid summer internships—several at Civil War National Park Service sites (which have included Antietam, Appomattox, Fredericksburg, Manassas, and Richmond), one at the Virginia Museum of History and Culture, one working at the Daughters of Zion Cemetery, one at the Center for Digital History at Mount Vernon, and one working on our internal Nau Center digital projects—for UVA undergraduates, in conjunction with the Institute for Public History.
+Each summer, the Nau Center sponsors at least seven paid summer internships—several at Civil War National Park Service sites (which have included Antietam, Appomattox, Fredericksburg, Manassas, and Richmond), one at the Albemarle Charlottesville Historical Society, one working at the Daughters of Zion Cemetery, one at the Center for Digital History at Mount Vernon, and one working on our internal Nau Center digital projects—for UVA undergraduates, in conjunction with the Institute for Public History.
 Please see the Institute's website for more information.

 The Riley Fund